AdrianCGallo/starter-academic/content/publication/19 Nave C-Hg/index.md

 #   Otherwise, set `projects = []`.

 projects:
+# Archive words: The National Ecological Observatory Network (NEON) integrates hard infrastructure along with cloud-based data products that are publicly available.
+In this paper we advertised just *some* of the capabilities that NEON currently has, and describe how other site-specific instruments/observations may be incorporated.

 ---
-{{% staticref "TalksPubs/Nave19_CarbonMercuryINX.pdf" "newtab" %}}Download the PDF{{% /staticref %}}

-The National Ecological Observatory Network (NEON) integrates hard infrastructure along with cloud-based data products that are publicly available.
-In this paper we advertised just *some* of the capabilities that NEON currently has, and describe how other site-specific instruments/observations may be incorporated.
+#### TLDR
+Spodosols are the **most photogenic** soils (personal opinion).
+Their dark organic surface horizons, followed by a light colored mineral horizon, then bookend-ed with another very dark - often red - mineral horizon makes these tri-colored soils magnificent to stare at.
+These Spodosols are relatively rare, but concentrated in a few places in the US where historical anthropogenic emissions are the most likely sources of Mercury.
+In this paper we focus on different Spodosols around the US, combining pedologic and geochemical analysis to identify how carbon and mercury interact down the soil profile. {{% staticref "TalksPubs/Nave19_CarbonMercuryINX.pdf" "newtab" %}}Download the PDF{{% /staticref %}}.